André Kientzler André Kientzler

 Domaine Paul Ginglinger Domaine Paul Ginglinger

 The Ginglinger family is deeply rooted in the history of Eguisheim.
-Michel is the 13th generation at the helm since he took over after his father Paul in 2010.
-Rigorous in the vineyard and in the cellar, he applies the many techniques encountered during his various internships as cellar master in Burgundy, South Africa and Chile.
+Michel is the 13th generation at the helm since he took over from his father Paul in 2000.
+Rigorous in the vineyard and in the cellar, he applies the many techniques encountered during his various internships at Champagne Lanson and Domaine Armand Rosseau along with his time in South Africa and Chile.

 Located 5 km south of Colmar, the Paul Ginglinger estate consists of 13 hectares of vines on slopes particularly sunny, exposed to the east and south-east, at an altitude of 220 to 340 m.
-The vineyards are sheltered by the foothills of the Vosges Mountains and benefits from a particularly dry and hot microclimate.
+The vineyards are sheltered by the foothills of the Vosges Mountains and benefit from a particularly dry and hot microclimate.
 The subsoil is marly, slightly granite, and rests on a very stony clay soil.
-The wines from these terroirs are robust, powerful and able to a good longevity while maintaining their typicity and floral aromas.
+The wines from these terroirs are robust, powerful and defined, capable of longevity while maintaining their typicity and floral aromas.
 The estate is certified organic since 2018.

 Château La Tour Baladoz Château La Tour Baladoz